 - If you are off-shore move as far away from the fire as you can on deck.
 Get everyone into life jackets and put out a distress call to the Coastguard.

-- Do not enter a smoke filled space.
+- DO NOT enter a smoke filled space.

 - If you are already in a smoke filled space, keep down as low as possible.